CristovaoHonorato/react-date-widgets/docs/_docs/api/date-widget.md

 Class name for a container of the component.

 ### minDate
-Type: `string` | default: `clear`
+Type: `string` | default: None

 Lower boundary for the date value.
 Date after `maxDate` will be disabled.
+This string should be formatted with respect to [valueFormat](#valueformat).

 ### maxDate
-Type: `moment` | default: None
+Type: `string` | default: None

 Upper bound for the date value.
 Date after `maxDate` will be disabled.
+This string should be formatted with respect to [valueFormat](#valueformat).

 ### pickerHeight
 Type: `number` | default: `210`